sawarame/php-json-server/README.md

 $ curl -X GET 'http://localhost:8080/schema_name?name=Green'
 ```

-Normally, When multiple parameters are specified, the search will be an "AND" condition.
+Normally, When multiple parameters are specified, the search will be an AND condition.
-If you want to search with "OR" condition, use `or` to `search_type` parameter.
+If you want to search with OR condition, use `or` to `search_type` parameter.

 ```sh
 $ curl -X GET 'http://localhost:8080/sample?name[]=Red&name[]=Green&search_type=or'